 Natural Areas are areas of land which have scientific, educational and aesthetic value by reason of distinctive natural features.
 In Arizona, Natural Areas have as their primary purpose the protection and or preservation and study of the site’s natural resources.

-Arizona State Parks and Trails has 3 Natural Areas and two conservation easements (San Rafael CE & Spur Cross CE).
+Arizona State Parks and Trails has 3 Natural Areas and a conservation easement (San Rafael CE).
 The three natural areas are Sonoita Creek State Natural Area, the Verde River Greenway State Natural Area, and the San Rafael State Natural Area.

 The Natural Areas Program Advisory Committee (NAPAC) was created in 1999 by the Arizona State Parks Board.
 The group was to advise the Board on its Natural Areas acquisition program which was funded by the Heritage Fund monies generated by the Arizona Lottery.
 The Board charged NAPAC with advising it in areas requiring scientific expertise under the Arizona Heritage Fund statutes.
 Over the years, NAPAC’s role has evolved to include the development of recommendations and input on Natural Area land management planning, stewardship, and other natural resource conservation efforts within the State Parks system.